Brașov: Transportation

 The Brașov local transport network has 44 urban bus and trolleybus lines and 19 metropolitan bus lines.
 There are also regular bus lines serving Poiana Brașov, a nearby winter resort and part of the city of Brașov.
 All are operated by RAT Brașov.

+In the past, a tramway system served Brașov from 1892 to 1960.
+A new tram system opened in August 1987, serving a single route with a fleet of 20 Romanian-built articulated cars in its first years, later replaced by used trams from Leipzig and Frankfurt.
+However the city's second tram system lasted less than 20 years, closing in November 2006.

 Because of its central location, the Brașov railway station is one of the busiest stations in Romania with trains to/from most destinations in the country served by rail.
+CFR announced a feasibility study for the construction of a rail line (8 km) which would connect the airport to the Brașov railway station.

 The Brașov-Ghimbav International Airport is an international airport located in nearby Ghimbav, right by the future A3 motorway.
 It is the first airport to be developed in post-communist Romania, and the 17th commercial airport in the country.
 The contract for the construction of the main terminal building, with a total area of 11,780 m^{2} (126,799 sq ft), was awarded to the Romanian contractor Bog'Art Bucharest and was signed on 21 August 2019.
 Construction works for the passenger terminal started on 17 March 2020 and the first commercial flight took place on June 15, 2023.

-CFR announced a feasibility study for the construction of a rail line (8 km) which would connect the airport to the Brașov railway station.